jrazi/repo2file4gpt/README.md

 repo2file4gpt facilitates the ingestion of open source GitHub repositories into AI systems, unlocking a vast set of technical knowledge for machine learning.

-This Python package efficiently crawls through public GitHub repositories to extract a wealth of useful data - including source code in 6+ programming languages, rich technical writing in markdown documents, academic material from Jupyter notebooks, and more.

 By structuring and aggregating content in an indexed markdown format, repo2file4gpt prepares the harvested open source intelligence for direct integration into large language models and Q&A systems.
 The full hierarchy from the original GitHub tree is preserved to retain useful context.

 ## Installation